 Even if you cannot win the case, there is much room for an experienced attorney to lessen the impact on both your freedom and your ability to drive.

 It’s time to speak with a lawyer

 DWI cases can have life-long consequences.
-Choosing the right DWI lawyer can make a serious difference in your outcome, the level of your punishment, its repercussions and your overall experience.
+Choosing the right DWI lawyer can make a serious difference in your outcome, the level of your punishment, and its repercussions.

-The DWI lawyers at Wilson, Reives & Silverman are here to provide you with trusted, effective and experienced legal counsel.
+The DWI lawyers at Wilson, Reives, Silverman & Doran are here to provide you with trusted, effective and experienced legal counsel.
 We’re ready to fight for you to receive the most favorable outcome in your case, so you can move forward with your professional and personal life.